Stockport: Administrative history

-In 2011, Stockport bid for city status as part of the 2012 Queen's Diamond Jubilee celebrations but was unsuccessful.
+In 2011, Stockport's bid for city status as part of the 2012 Queen's Diamond Jubilee celebrations was unsuccessful.

 Parliamentary representation

-There are four parliamentary constituencies in the Stockport Metropolitan Borough: Stockport, Cheadle, Hazel Grove, and Denton and Reddish.
-Stockport has been represented by the Labour MP Nav Mishra since 2019.
-Mary Robinson has been the Conservative MP for Cheadle since 2015; and William Wragg has been the Conservative MP for Hazel Grove since 2015.
-The constituency of Denton and Reddish bridges Stockport and Tameside; the current member is Andrew Gwynne for the Labour Party.
+There are three parliamentary constituencies in the Stockport Metropolitan Borough: Stockport, Cheadle and Hazel Grove.
+Stockport has been represented by the Labour MP Navendu Mishra since 2019; the Liberal Democrats' Tom Morrison and Lisa Smart have represented Cheadle and Hazel Grove respectively since 2024.